There are a lot of amazing things about being pregnant: Baby kicks; the best hair days of your life; the surreal feeling of growing a human person.

 My internal response to this was, “I know my feet are swollen.
 I know this because I’m the one who stuffed them like sausages into my shoes this morning.
 I can guarantee these gambs are making me more uncomfortable than you right now.”
 I could never think of anything nice to say in response to this, so I would just pretend I didn’t hear it.

-Really, no pregnant woman in the history of ever has ever been unaware that her feet are swollen.
+Really, no swollen pregnant woman in the history of ever has ever been unaware that her feet are ballooning up.
 There’s no need to point it out.
 And definitely never complain to someone about an uncomfortable physical condition that they have zero control over making you uncomfortable.
 Not nice at all!

 2. “You’re still here?”